haodongyu/Motor-Point-Cloud-Dataset/README.md

 # README
 These python programs are used for generating and preprocessing the 3D point cloud from Bosch motors.
 They can automatically export CAD model of motors in [Blender 2.9](https://www.blender.org/download/releases/2-90/) with the help of [Motor Factory](https://github.com/cold-soda-jay/blenderMotorFactory).
 Afer that, they can be used for generating and labeling 3D point cloud data with the help of [Blensor](https://www.blensor.org/).
-We also generalize the RGB-images and semantic maps from the motor's CAD model with the help of [BlenderProc](https://github.com/DLR-RM/BlenderProc).
+The camera's positon in this process will randomly keep moving in the top of a sphere.
+The diagram of this filed is showing in the figure_1.
+We also generalize the RGB-images, normal-images, depth-images and semantic maps from the motor's CAD model with the help of [BlenderProc](https://github.com/DLR-RM/BlenderProc).
+The results of them is showing in figure_2.

 ## Preparing
 - If the Blender 2.79 with [Blensor](https://www.blensor.org/) addon is already be installed:
 Copy the folder **utils_haodong** into path : Blensor-1.0.18-Blender-2.79-Winx64\2.79\scripts\addons
 - Download the [BlenderProc](https://github.com/DLR-RM/BlenderProc).
 Then please check the config file in [/BlenderProc/examples/semantic_segmentation](https://github.com/DLR-RM/BlenderProc/blob/main/examples/semantic_segmentation/config.yaml).
-We have changed **position of camera and configuration of lights** in this folder to suit the position and size of our CAD models.
+We have changed **position of camera and configuration of BlenderLoader** in this folder to suit the position and size of our CAD models.
+The configuration of our task is be uploaded in this project.
+Besides that, a new empty binary file `camera_position_zivid` is also needed in this folder, which can dynamically store the random positons of the zivid-vision's camera.
 ```
-Camera position :
+Camera_position :
-0.03 -3.8 1.7  1.57 0 0
+0 0 3.9  0 0 -1.57
 ```
 ```
-Light configuration:
+BlenderLoder :
 {
-      "module": "lighting.LightLoader",
+      "module": "loader.BlendLoader",
       "config": {
-        "lights": [
-          {
-            "type": "POINT",
-            "location": [0.9, -7, 0.4],
-            "rotation": [3.142, 1.57, 1.57],
-            "energy": 800
+        "path": "<args:1>",
+        "datablocks": ["objects", "lights"],
+        "obj_types": ["mesh", "light"]
       }
-        ]
-      }
  },
 ```
-The other configuration, such as path to the configuration file, scene file and output directory, will be fitted at one of our main program [export_RGBandSegMap.py](./export_RGBandSegMAP.py) at **line 204 - line206**.
+The other configuration, such as path to the configuration file, scene file and output directory, will be fitted at one of our main program [export_WholeRGBandSegMap.py](./export_WholeRGBandSegMAP.py) at **line 204 - line206**.

 ## Get Started
 ### Generating Motor's CAD models